bsdimp/freebsd-git-docs/mini-primer.md

 ```
 so that won't be covered in depth here.

+If you want to build a custom kernel, chapter 8.4 of the FreeBSD
+Handbook recommends to create a file MYKERNEL under sys/${ARCH}/conf
+with your changes against GENERIC.
+To have MYKERNEL disregarded by
+git, it can be added to .git/info/exclude.

 ### Updating

 To update both types of trees uses the same commands.
 This pulls in